Adam-Al-Rahman/programming/README.md

 ## Steps

-1. Observation ( Understand the problem )
+**1. Observation** ( Understand the problem )

 - Identify any constraints or guarantees given in the problem (e.g., input size, ranges, properties of the data).

-2. Hypothesis ( Assumption & Forming a solution )
+**2. Hypothesis** ( Assumption & Forming a solution )

-- **Assumption**: Make logical assumptions about how the solution could behave based on the input.
+- Assumption: Make logical assumptions about how the solution could behave based on the input.
-- **Forming a Solution**: Based on these assumptions, devise a plan or approach to solve the problem.
+- Forming a Solution: Based on these assumptions, devise a plan or approach to solve the problem.
 This might involve:
   - Choosing an algorithm (e.g., greedy, dynamic programming, graph traversal).
   - Deciding on data structures (e.g., arrays, lists, sets, trees) that best fit the problem requirements.
   - Developing pseudocode or outlining steps to implement the solution.

-3. Proof ( Verifying hypothesis correctness & efficiency )
+**3. Proof** ( Verifying hypothesis correctness & efficiency )

-Try the **Hypothesis** on many edge cases.
+- Try the `Hypothesis` on many edge cases.

 ---